Soul Clap: 2016: "Soul Clap"

 In October 2016, Soul Clap released their self titled second album, Soul Clap.

+2020: Rave the Vote

+In 2020 Soul Clap collaborated on the Rave the Vote campaign with INFAMOUS PR, 2+2 Management and Lost Resort TV- a voter registration initiative centred on the dance community.

 Soul Clap Records

 Soul Clap operates Soul Clap Records in Boston.
 The label releases music both digitally and on vinyl, and is also a part of Crew Love, a publishing and touring group formed with Wolf + Lamb and Double Standard Records.
 The label releases the Dancing on the Charles series of albums, the first of which came out as SCRCD01 in May 2013.
 The albums compile a number of different Boston artists.